Enzoss100/nvim-windows/README.md

 This repository is meant to host my personal Neovim config that is compatible with Windows Machines running Windows Terminal

 ## Config Contents
-- Fresh install of Lazy Neovim
+- Fresh install of NVChad